Cloodot

 • Name is required — rows without a name are skipped

-• Phone numbers are automatically normalized to a consistent format
+• Phone numbers are normalized to a consistent format

 • Email addresses are validated for correct format